MarcEngrie/Ping-Network/README.md

 # Ping-Network

 # 2025-08-10: uploaded version: 3.00
-This version includes now also a ARP scanning if scanner is wirhin the same network segement that is being scanned.
+This version includes now also a ARP scanning if scanner is within the same network segement that is being scanned.
 If you use the Python version, you need to install scapy using
 ~~~
 pip install scapy